deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 I created [this sample GitHub repository](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions) that contains all of the examples shown in this post, so you view their code and can see how they look in [the GitHub Actions web UI](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions/actions).

-In the example yaml code, I use the "👇" emoji to call out specific things to take note of, or that have changed from one approach to the next.
+In the example yaml code below, I use the "👇" emoji to call out specific things to take note of, or that have changed from one approach to the next.

 ## Approach 1: Build and deploy with a single workflow file